Courses

 Course Overview

-This one year add-on course comprises the fourth year of the level 8 B.Sc (Hons) in Pharmaceutical with Drug Development.
+This one year add-on course comprises the fourth year of the Level 8 B.Sc (Hons) in Forensic Investigation and Analysis.
 Applicants should have attained a relevant level 7 degree or equivalent.

 Course Details